NanoComp/meep/doc/docs/Parallel_Meep.md

 sim = mp.Simulation(cell_size=cell_size,
                     resolution=10,
-                    num_chunks=5,
                     chunk_layout=chunk_layout)

 sim.visualize_chunks()
 plt.savefig('chunk_layout.png',dpi=150,bbox_inches='tight')
 ```

-For improved performance, it is important to order the chunks such that adjacent chunks are numbered consecutively.
+For improved performance, consider ordering the chunks such that adjacent chunks are numbered consecutively.
 This is equivalent to assigning MPI ranks in [depth-first order](https://en.wikipedia.org/wiki/Depth-first_search) which ensures that adjacent chunks on the same MPI node communicate using shared memory rather than the network (which tends to be slower).

 Technical Details
 -----------------